elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-selfawareness-in-learning-enhance-the-application-of-metacognitive-strategies.md

 url: /learn/education-studies/questions/how-can-selfawareness-in-learning-enhance-the-application-of-metacognitive-strategies
 score: -1.0
 related_article1:
-    id: 160142
+    id: 160152
-    title: What are some effective exam preparation strategies, and how can they help improve performance?
+    title: >-
+        How can students apply their knowledge in real-world contexts to enhance their learning experience?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-effective-exam-preparation-strategies-and-how-can-they-help-improve-performance
+    url: /learn/education-studies/questions/how-can-students-apply-their-knowledge-in-realworld-contexts-to-enhance-their-learning-experience
 related_article2:
-    id: 160048
+    id: 160047
-    title: What is metacognition, and why is it important for learning?
+    title: >-
+        How can prioritizing tasks and avoiding procrastination improve time management?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-metacognition-and-why-is-it-important-for-learning
+    url: /learn/education-studies/questions/how-can-prioritizing-tasks-and-avoiding-procrastination-improve-time-management
 related_article3:
-    id: 160133
+    id: 160143
-    title: How can biases and authority influence critical thinking, and what strategies can be used to overcome these barriers?
+    title: >-
+        How can students manage their time and stress during exams?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-biases-and-authority-influence-critical-thinking-and-what-strategies-can-be-used-to-overcome-these-barriers
+    url: /learn/education-studies/questions/how-can-students-manage-their-time-and-stress-during-exams
 related_article4:
-    id: 160357
+    id: 159960
+    title: >-
-    title: What techniques can be used for effective information retrieval, and how can sources be evaluated?
+        What are common barriers to critical thinking, and how can they be overcome?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-techniques-can-be-used-for-effective-information-retrieval-and-how-can-sources-be-evaluated
+    url: /learn/education-studies/questions/what-are-common-barriers-to-critical-thinking-and-how-can-they-be-overcome
 related_article5:
-    id: 160068
+    id: 160264
-    title: How can knowledge be applied in real-world contexts, and what role do problem-solving skills play?
+    title: >-
+        What is metacognition, and why is it important for effective learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-knowledge-be-applied-in-realworld-contexts-and-what-role-do-problemsolving-skills-play
+    url: /learn/education-studies/questions/what-is-metacognition-and-why-is-it-important-for-effective-learning
 ---

 &nbsp;